MGEP-TEFLU/FOWLTY/README.md

 [2] Grunnet, J. D., Soltani, M., Knudsen, T., Kragelund, M. N., & Bak, T. (2010).
 Aeolus toolbox for dynamics wind farm model, simulation and control.
 In European wind energy conference and exhibition, EWEC 2010: Conference proceedings.

 This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Maire Sklodowska-Curie grant agreement No. 101034297.

+# AUTOMATICALLY ADD TO PATH
+One way to force MATLAB to add FOWLTY files to the path every time it opens is to create a "startup.m" file in the "MATLAB" folder located in "Documents".
+In that "startup.m" file, write the following line: addpath(genpath('D:\.........\FOWLTY'))
+Make sure to replace 'D:\.........\FOWLTY' with the actual location of the FOWLTY folder on your computer.